-Forget The Ring, The Grudge, Pulse, Shutter, The Eye, Dark Water…Geez.
+Forget The Ring, The Grudge, Pulse, Shutter, The Eye, Dark Water…Jeez.
 We’ve remade so many Asian horror films here in the U.S. But not these three films!

 Imagine if a scary tape turned you into a masked killer at a cabin in the woods and you’ve got Gurozuka.
 Indeed, it’s basically an American slasher in Asian horror clothing.